With the Super Bowl LII win, the Philadelphia Eagles get to take home the franchise’s first Lombardi Trophy – and plan a visit to the White House.

 Multiple players for the New England Patriots skipped the White House visit last year after the team’s Super Bowl LI win.

-Here’s a look at which Eagles players will not be flying to the White House this year should the invitation be offered.
+Here’s a look at which Eagles players will not be visiting the White House this summer.

 Jenkins raised his fist in protest during the national anthem throughout much of the 2017 season.